-Demonstrate compliance with paragraph 5.1.5.2. by measuring the backset of the head restraint using the backset measurement apparatus defined in paragraph 2.1. of this Annex and the following procedures:
+Demonstrate compliance with paragraph 5.1.5.2. by measuring the R-point backset of the head restraint based on the usage of apparatus that facilitate the measurement of coordinates and for dimensions is based on Fig. 1.1 of Annex 1 using the backset measurement apparatus defined in paragraph 2.1. of this Annex and the following procedures: